bzz11g/gravity_defied_psp/README.md

-Gravity Defied is a legendary mototrial racing mobile game, originally developed by Codebrew Software in 2004 for the J2ME platform.

-This project is an experimental native PlayStation Portable (PSP) homebrew port based on the C++ / SDL2 codebase, brought to the platform with the assistance of AI development tools (Google Jules).
-It aims to deliver all features and authentic physics of the original game directly on real PSP hardware and emulators.
-Disclaimer

-This project is an unofficial fan homebrew and is not associated with Codebrew Software in any fashion.
-All rights to the original Gravity Defied, including its name, logotype, brand, assets, and original codebase, belong to Codebrew Software.

 # Gravity Defied C++ PSP (AI Homebrew Port)

 **Gravity Defied** is a legendary mototrial racing mobile game.
 It was originally developed by Codebrew Software in 2004 for J2ME platform.